scalablegs/scalable.gs/readme.md

 ## Changelog:

+### v0.2.0 : April 2nd, 2011
+* Fixed an issue with media-query stacking.
+* Fixed a couple of typos
+* Added GPL v3 license to the license.md info file

 ### v0.1.0 : February 8th, 2011
 * Converted the work file over to LESS
-** Added accuracy since sizes are calculated
+    * Added accuracy since sizes are calculated
-** Added the compressed version, saves 30% space
+    * Added the compressed version, saves 30% space
 * Added the 12, 20 and 24 grid system configurations.
-* Every configuration has @media-query scaling for handheld devices ** Might need some adjustments as the framework get tested more
+* Every configuration has @media-query scaling for handheld devices
+    * Might need some adjustments as the framework get tested more

 ### v0.0.2 : February 3rd, 2011
 * Major name change from column to grid on class names